Hole (band): 2014–2016: Second disbandment

 On December 28, 2013, Love posted two photos of herself with Erlandson on Facebook and Twitter, with a caption reading: "And this just happened ...
 2014 going to be a very interesting year."
 Love also tagged Melissa Auf der Maur as well as Hole's former manager, Peter Mensch, in the post, alluding to a reconciliation with Erlandson and possible reunion in 2014.

 On April 2, 2014, Rolling Stone reported that the Celebrity Skin line-up of the band had reunited (with Patty Schemel in lieu of Samantha Maloney).
 Rolling Stone erroneously reported Love's upcoming solo single, "Wedding Day" to be a product of this reunion.
 Shortly after, Love curtailed her statement, saying: "We may have made out but there is no talk of marriage.
 It's very frail, nothing might happen, and now the band are all flipping out on me."
 On May 1, in an interview with Pitchfork, Love discussed the possibility of a reunion, and also stated it had been "a mistake" releasing Nobody's Daughter as a Hole record in 2010.
 "Eric was right—I kind of cheapened the name, even though I'm legally allowed to use it.
 I should save 'Hole' for the lineup everybody wants to see and had the balls to put Nobody's Daughter under my own name."
 Love further discussed the possibility of reuniting the band, saying:

 No one's been dormant.
 Patty teaches drumming and drums in three indie bands.
 Melissa has her metal-nerd thing going on—her dream is to play Castle Donington with Dokken.
 Eric hasn't flipped—I jammed with him, he's still doing his Thurston [Moore]-crazy tunings, still corresponding with Kevin Shields.
 We all get along great.
 There are bands who reunite and hate each others' guts.

 2019–present: Possible reformation and attempted reunions

-In October 2019, Hole rehearsed at the Hollywood Walk of Fame, in Los Angeles.
-Nothing transpired after the event, since Love had relocated to the United Kingdom afterwards.
-In March 2020, Love and Auf Der Maur planned a performance at the "Bans Off My Body" event, which was eventually canceled due to the COVID-19 pandemic.
+In October 2019, Hole were photographed rehearsing in Los Angeles, with Love, Erlandson, Auf der Maur, and Schemel reunited.

+In March 2020, Love and Auf der Maur planned a performance at the "Bans Off My Body" event, which was eventually canceled due to the COVID-19 pandemic.